Navy Takes Decisive Action to Address Water Quality Concerns

-The Department of Navy is surging personnel, resources, and expertise to respond to reports raising concerns about the quality of water from the Navy’s water system and low-level detections of Total Petroleum Hydrocarbon (TPH) in the water.
+JOINT BASE PEARL HARBOR-HICKAM, Hawaii – The Department of Navy is surging personnel, resources, and expertise to respond to reports raising concerns about the quality of water from the Navy’s water system and low-level detections of Total Petroleum Hydrocarbon (TPH) in the water.
+The safe drinking water standard for TPH is 266, and all tests produced detections below that level.
+The Navy also performed a chromatogram, or fingerprint analysis, for each TPH detection.
+The chromatogram of the TPH detected does not match the chromatogram of JP-5 jet fuel.

+“The Department of the Navy’s first priority is providing reliable and safe drinking water to those who live and work on the Navy’s water system – service members, civilians, residents and their families, and members of the community,” said Rear Adm.
+Steve Barnett, commander, Navy Closure Task Force - Red Hill (NCTF-RH), and commander, Navy Region Hawaii.
+“Determining the root cause of these detections is the top priority and the Navy is working in close collaboration with subject matter experts so that we can provide the community with more information and assistance.”

+For nearly a week a “swarm team” of experts from the Environmental Protection Agency (EPA) and Hawaii Department of Health (DOH), along with the Navy and Marine Corps Force Health Protection Command and the Defense Health Agency have been in Hawaii to conduct tests, analysis, and exercise through solution sets.
+At the conclusion of their work this week, the team will have a pathway to determine what the possible causes of the reported impacts are, additional actions the team can take to respond and offer care to people and address their concerns.

 |Date Taken: